Do you really understand SIP(Systematic Investment Plan)

 This is good for investors and they will surely stand to benefit from it.
-But there were couple of incidents which really made me think that many investors have yet to understand the power of SIP in true sense.
-Let me first sight you two real time examples:
+But there were a couple of incidents which really made me think that many investors have yet to understand the power of SIP in the true sense.
+Let me first sight you two real-time examples:

 Now let me point out what these investors are actually thinking